stoledoc/DLGP-DR-Diagnosis/README.md

 ## Preprocessing EyePACS and Messidor-2

-Download EyePACS zip files from https://www.kaggle.com/c/diabetic-retinopathy-detection/dataRun into `./data/eyepacs`. `$ ./eyepacs.sh` to decompress and preprocess the _Kaggle_ EyePACS data set, and redistribute this set into a training and test set.
+Download EyePACS zip files from https://www.kaggle.com/c/diabetic-retinopathy-detection/data into `./data/eyepacs`.
+Run `$ ./eyepacs.sh` to decompress and preprocess the EyePACS data set, and redistribute it into a training and test set with gradable images

 Run `$ ./messidor2.sh` to download, unpack, and preprocess the Messidor-2 data set.
-This data set is downloaded from the Datasets and Algorithms' section on Michael D. Abramoff's page [here](https://medicine.uiowa.edu/eye/abramoff).

 ## Training